The NFL banned smelling salts. Here's why

 "It's really gross.
 I mean, it smells really, really bad," Dr. Laura Boxley, a neuropsychologist at The Ohio State University Wexner Medical Center, said.
 "I think some people describe it as being like you're really close up to cat urine."

-When inhaled, the ammonia gas activates receptors in the nose, which lead to a cascade of reactions that cause an increase in respiratory rate, cerebral blood flow and heart rate.
+When inhaled, the ammonia gas activates receptors in the nose, which leads to a cascade of reactions that cause an increase in respiratory rate, cerebral blood flow and heart rate.

 From the medicine cabinet to the field